I'm one of the Coders who browse and enjoy the content on this site.

 - Innovation.
 Presenting some novel ideas which weren't present in previous movies.
 See how NES Castlevania (USA PRG1) by Phil.
 Côté & Morrison in 11:20.5, NES Super Mario Bros.
-2 (USA,PRG0) by Sleepz in 07:54.23, SNES Super Metroid (JPN/USA) by Taco & Kriole in 38:41.52 each added something new to the table compared to their predecessor runs for the same game.
+2 (USA,PRG0) by Sleepz in 07:54.23, SNES Super Metroid (JPN/USA) "no X-Ray glitch" by Taco & Kriole in 38:41.52 each added something new to the table compared to their predecessor runs for the same game.
 Each of their predecessors also added something new over their predecessors which normal players would never think of.

 - Timing.
 Did the player set up something to have it complete exactly when it was needed?
 SNES Lemmings (USA v1.1) by Lord Tom in 1:03:04.45 is a great example of this.
 Various tasks are started by one Lemming, and completed the instant another Lemming requires it.
 Or see firing in the various Super Mario Bros runs (especially 3), where a shot is fired to hit an enemy exactly when it appears on screen.